 Furthermore, we manage the amount of currency risk by investing in pooled funds that hedge currency exposure or implement separate currency hedging arrangements.
-We currently hedge around 50% of the Plan's exposure to foreign currency back to Sterling.
+Within the equity portfolio we currently hedge around 50% of the Plan's exposure to foreign currency back to Sterling.